 [Paper]

-Abstract: We have a limited understanding of how nurses, physicians, and patients interact to produce high quality care but these interactions are central to efficient regulatory design.
-This paper estimates a value-added production model for hospital quality in nurses per patient, physicians per patient, and patient health using identifying variation from the 1999 California nurse staffing mandate -- the first and to date one of few pieces of comprehensive legislation of nurse staffing levels in hospitals.
+Show Abstract Abstract: We have a limited understanding of how nurses, physicians, and patients interact to produce high quality medical care but these interactions are central to efficient regulatory design.
+This paper estimates a value-added production model for hospital quality in nurses and physicians that allows labor productivity to vary with observed patient type and unobserved hospital productivity.
+I exploit identifying variation from the 1999 California nurse staffing mandate – one of the first pieces of comprehensive legislation worldwide to establish minimum nurse-to-patient ratios in hospitals.
 I find nurses and physicians to be highly complementary (near Leontief) in production.
-I show that minimum nurse-to-patient ratios that do not account for these complementarities increase healthcare labor costs by 1.4 percent holding quality constant amounting to \$24 million in costs across hospitals affected by the mandate.
-On average, I do not find evidence of across-hospital misallocation of nurses to low productivity hospitals due to ratio regulation -- low staffing hospitals are as productive as their high staffing neighbors -- but I find allocative gains can be made by reallocating nurses to hospitals with higher severity patients where they are more valuable.
+I show that minimum nurse-to-patient ratios that do not account for these complementarities increase healthcare labor costs by 1.4 percent holding quality constant amounting to $24 million in costs across hospitals affected by the mandate.
+I recover hospital productivities and I show that on average there was no across-hospital misallocation of nurses to low productivity hospitals due to the ratio regulation – low staffing hospitals are as productive as their high staffing neighbors.
+However, I find efficiency gains can be made by reallocating nurses to hospitals with higher severity patients where they are more valuable.